What is a medical practice worth? IT DEPENDS! And once you understand this sole fact, you can then begin to concentrate on how to get to the answer.

 After the standard of value is selected, information and data must be gathered for use in making judgments that help determine the value.
 In gathering much of the information, the valuator must understand the different methods of valuing the practice in order to obtain the right kind of information.

-There are three common approaches looked at in every valuation – the Income Approach (based on cash flow or earnings), the Cost (or Asset) Approach (based on assets less liabilities), and the Market Approach (based on comparable sales or guideline companies).
+There are three common approaches looked at in every valuation – the Income Approach (based on cash flow or earnings), the Cost (or Asset) Approach (based on assets fewer liabilities), and the Market Approach (based on comparable sales or guideline companies).
 After calculation, the valuator then selects the one approach that best matches the facts and circumstances of the underlying valuation project.

 Art or Science?

 It should be noted that, even after careful consideration of all the relevant facts and information, significant variances in value estimates can be derived for a closely held enterprise such as a medical practice.
-In reconciliation of these variances in the value estimates, it must be acknowledged that valuation is not an exact science whereby a given formula can be applied to a set of data and a conclusive result is determined.
+In the reconciliation of these variances in the value estimates, it must be acknowledged that valuation is not an exact science whereby a given formula can be applied to a set of data and a conclusive result is determined.
 Rather, the informed judgment of the valuator operating in the context of reasonableness and common sense must be inherent in the valuation process, guiding the consideration of relevant facts in the determination of a composite estimate of value.